Reconciliation Victoria have identified Education: Schools and Early Learning as a Strategic Priority Area and Goal (Strategic Plan 2017-2027).

 > Biennial Narragunnawali Awards;

-For more information please check out Reconciliation Victoria's Narragunnawali web page.
+For more information please check out Reconciliation Australia's Narragunnawali web page.

 In 2008, Reconciliation Victoria in conjunction with Australians for Native Title and Reconciliation (ANTaR) and the Victorian Aboriginal Education Association Inc (VAEAI), were pleased to organise and host a dedicated education conference for teachers and principals across the state of Victoria.